0xC0ncord/tur-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Something should be added or changed.
+This report is for making suggestions or requests for new changes or additions.
-title: Feature Request
+title: "[FEATURE REQUEST] ** PLACE TITLE HERE **"
 labels: enhancement
 assignees: Kokoro-Concord